met4citizen/Hypergraph/README.md

 Rule order | Description
 --- | ---
 `NON` | None.
 Follow event ordering without sorting based on rules.
 In other words, allow mixing of the rules.
-`NDX` | Index order.
+(DEFAULT) `NDX` | Index order.
 Regardless of event ordering, always try to apply the event updates in the order in which rules are specified.
 `REV` | Reverse index order.
 Regardless of event ordering, always try to apply the event updates in the *reverse* order in which rules are specified.